 How long have you been with Gaze Burvill?

-What is the best thing about working at Gaze Burvill?
+What is the best thing about working for Gaze Burvill?

 What would you say is the hardest thing about your job?

-What is your most memorable moment since joining?
+What is your most memorable moment at Gaze Burvill?

 What is your favourite piece of furniture?

 I love lots of our standard pieces, but currently my favourite is the Remembrance and Hope Seat as it has such a great story to it and combines so many different elements of what we do from handcrafting to using advanced technology.

 From my parents: Mozart’s Horn Concerto played by Dennis Brain – we used to wake up to it almost every Sunday morning!

 To my children: Lucky Man by The Verve – It’s a great song to lift you up when you’re feeling down, or make you even happier when you’re already happy.